robertzk/devint-experiment/README.md

 ## Installing dependencies

-To generate required dependencies first generate poetry lock file, and then install the packages:
+To generate required dependencies first generate a poetry lock file, and then install the packages:

 ```
 poetry lock